 You may have heard of fly-fishing or spearfishing, but electrofishing?
 Electrofishing is a common way of fishing that is used by fisheries biologists.
 They use electrofishing to sample the fish populations in freshwater.
-Electrofishing is by using electricity to catch fish.
-Electrofishing boats or small backpack shockers create the electricity.
+Electrofishing means just what it sounds like – using electricity to catch fish.

 Why Electrofishing Is Used

 The biologists shock the fish, making them easier to catch without harming the fish with hooks.
 Stunned fish can then be easily scooped up in a net and placed in a temporary holding tank where they can revive and be observed for data collection.
 Biologists use the method of electrofishing to determine:

 - Age distribution